jamesioppolo/email/README.md

 # Email handler
 This email handler application sends an email using the SendGrid system using the MailGun system as a failover.
-The RESTful API endpoint requires a body to be sent with the following json structure
+The RESTful API endpoint requires a body to be sent with the following json structure.
+The `cc` and `bcc` fields ae optional.
+All other fields are required

 ```
 {